TayibaAbdulRasool/DL_Brain_Tumor_MRI_cnn/README.md

 ## **Technologies**

-**Python · PyTorch · Torchvision · Scikit-learn · NumPy · Matplotlib · Seaborn · Jupyter Notebook**
+**Python · PyTorch · Torchvision · Scikit-learn · NumPy · Matplotlib · Seaborn · Jupyter Notebook · Streamlit**

 ## **Outcome**

-The trained CNN achieved **92.56% test accuracy** in classifying brain MRI images into **four categories**, demonstrating the effectiveness of deep learning for automated MRI image classification.
+The custom CNN achieved a **92.56% test accuracy** on **1,600 unseen MRI images**, demonstrating the potential of **deep learning-based image classification** for automated brain MRI category prediction.

+> **Note:** This project is intended for educational and research purposes and is not a substitute for professional medical diagnosis.